torvalds/linux/Documentation/arch/x86/exception-tables.rst

 How does this work?

-Whenever the kernel tries to access an address that is currently not accessible, the CPU generates a page fault exception and calls the page fault handler::
+Whenever the kernel tries to access an address that is currently analt accessible, the CPU generates a page fault exception and calls the page fault handler::